hilmimusyafa/javascript/Material & Code/Chapter 3 - Data Structure/chapter3.md

 ```

 Remember that Set has no order or index, so the argument entered into the delete function is the value you want to delete, not the index.

+For Example about Default Value Destructuring Array you can open the code in [3.8-Set.js]()

 ### 3.9 WeakMap & WeakSet